 Currency Derivatives: We generally utilize a rolling hedge strategy with currency forward contracts that mature within three months to hedge our exposures of monetary assets and liabilities from changes in currency exchange rates.
 At the end of each reporting period, monetary assets and liabilities denominated in currencies other than the U.S. dollar are remeasured into U.S. dollars and the associated outstanding forward contracts are marked to market.
 Currency forward contracts are valued at fair values based on the middle of bid and ask prices of dealers or exchange quotations (Level 2).
 Realized and unrealized gains and losses on derivative instruments without hedge accounting designation as well as the changes in the underlying monetary assets and liabilities from changes in currency exchange rates are included in other non-operating income (expense).
-For derivative instruments without hedge accounting designation, we recognized losses of \$1 million and gains of \$4 million in the second quarter and first six months of 2020, respectively, and gains of \$11 million in the second quarter of 2019 and losses of \$11 million in the first quarter of 2019.
+For derivative instruments without hedge accounting designation, we recognized gains of \$5 million and losses of \$11 million in the first quarters of 2020 and 2019, respectively.

 Convertible Notes Settlement Obligations: For settlement obligations associated with our convertible notes subject to mark-to-market accounting treatment, the fair values of the underlying derivative settlement obligations were initially determined using the Black-Scholes option valuation model (Level 2), which requires inputs of stock price, expected stock-price volatility, estimated option life, risk-free interest rate, and dividend rate.
 The subsequent measurement amounts were based on the volume-weighted-average trading price of our common stock (Level 2).
 (See "Debt" note.)
-We recognized losses of \$12 million in the first six months of 2020, and losses of \$82 million and \$66 million in the second quarter and first six months of 2019, respectively, in other non-operating income (expense), net for the changes in fair value of the derivative settlement obligations.
-The gains recognized in the second quarter of 2020 were not significant.
+We recognized losses of \$12 million and gains of \$16 million for the first quarters of 2020 and 2019, respectively, in other non-operating income (expense), net for the changes in fair value of the derivative settlement obligations.